havenweb/haven/README.md

 ## Docker

-Docker deployment is a work-in-progress.
-Feel free to experiment with the included `Dockerfile` and `docker-compose.yml`.
+Feel free to use the included `Dockerfile` and `docker-compose.yml`.
+You probably want to modify the env vars in `docker-compose.yml` to specify a different `HAVEN_USER_EMAIL` and `HAVEN_USER_PASS`.
+These will be used to create you initial user (and password) on startup.

 ## Other Linux Systems